raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ## Next steps

 This concludes our brief tour of the Kit OS!
 As you've seen, there are a lot of applications and libraries to become familiar with.
-Have no fear: with a good plan of action you will become comfortable with these programs and learn how to use them in your own experiment!
-In the next step, you will learn about how to plan this stage of your experiment.
+With a good plan of action you will be soon using them in your own experiment.
+In the next step, you will learn about how to plan phase 2 of your experiment.